playbasis/native-sdk-js/README.md

 ## Playbasis Native JS SDK

-Playbasis.js aims to be a dependency-free library allows developers to connect and integrate their web-based application to [Playbasis API](http://doc.playbasis.com/pbapp).
+Playbasis.js allows developers to connect and utilize [Playbasis API](http://doc.playbasis.com/pbapp) with Javascript with Promise support.

 ## Development Environment

 Run `npm install` to install all development dependencies.
 Then you can run `gulp unittest` to see the result of testing.

-## Contribution Guideline

-As Playbasis.js aims to have minimal dependecies, take a moment to consider if such dependencies are needed before including.
-Every change should possibly has test case.
-Whenever finish making change, run `gulp unittest` to see the result before moving on.

 ## Building and Testing